This post may contain affiliate links. Find more info in my disclaimer.

 This 2-hour boat tour is the ideal way to see Perast and Our Lady of the Rocks in the warmer months.
 You’ll get great views of the bay and see two of the bay’s most beautiful sites.
 Tours depart every two hours and in luxury speed boats.

 This 3-hour tour takes you to Our Lady of the Rocks, the Yugoslav submarine caves and for a swim in the Blue Cave.
 Tours depart every three hours in luxury speed boats.

 This is a 3-hour private boat tour that takes you to Our Lady of the Rocks, the Yugoslav submarine caves and for a swim in the Blue Cave.
 Departure times are flexible so you can book a time that suits you.

 If you have a whole day, this is a great way to spend a day at sea.
 This full-day boat tour cruises through the Bay of Kotor, with swimming stops, visits the Blue Cave and there’s more swimming and lunch at a beachside restaurant.
 On the way back to Kotor you stop at Our Lady of the Rocks for a tour through the church and museum.

-Visit Kotor, Perast, Our Lady of the Rocks and Porto Montenegro by car or speed boat.
+The perfect private Kotor Bay tour - visit Kotor, Perast and Our Lady of the Rocks by car or speed boat.

 This tour covers a lot in one day.
 On it, you see the Serpentine Road, Njeguši village, Lovćen National Park, Cetinje, Petar Petrović-Njegoš mausoleum, Pavlova Strana lookout, Rijeka Crnojevića and Budva.
 You see some of Montenegro’s top scenic spots and try some of Montenegro’s traditional cuisine.